Wordius/zola-wordius/content/reading/index.md

 - The Rainmaker, John Grisham
 - The Client, John Grisham
 - A Time to Kill, John Grisham
-- [Bombay Taxi](https://amzn.to/3wXRvz4), John Ramsay&emsp;*A top notch read even if it’s not by a top author.
+- [Bombay Taxi](https://amzn.to/3wXRvz4), John Ramsay&emsp;&ensp;*A top notch read even if it’s not by a top author.
 Tells the story of the London barrow boy’s family’s overland journey from England to Australia in the 1950s.
 I particularly liked the way they turned up at the RAC in London to get a road map – old-school Google Maps – for their journey.*
 - Ship of Rome, John Stack
 - Cannery Row, John Steinbeck
 - [The Grapes of Wrath](https://amzn.to/3R3pzk4), John Steinbeck